kevinroberts/linkblab/README.md

-Linkblab - A Reddit Clone in PHP w/ Zend FW
+http://Linkblab.com - A Reddit Clone in PHP w/ Zend FW
 ==========================================

 Thoughts on the project